 Puffer fish soup, Japan

 The puffer fish has come to be known as one of the most notorious dishes in Japanese cuisine and is often served in a soup or raw.
-Side affects of consuming this dangerous fish include light-headedness, numbness of the mouth, intoxication and in some cases, even death.
+Side effects of consuming this dangerous fish include light-headedness, numbness of the mouth, intoxication and in some cases, even death.
 Coincidentally, the Japanese are also fond of eating bee larvae, fish sperm, grasshoppers and raw horse.

 Raw seal heart, Canada